 – financial support via a college bursary

 – help with referrals to other organisations, such as Oxfordshire Young Carers Service, Social Care, CAMHS or Carers Oxfordshire.

 We are also developing relationships with local secondary schools to ensure that the transition to college for carers is as smooth as possible.
 We can visit schools and carers groups to discuss individual support needs, and provide tours of the campus to prospective students and their families or support workers.

 To find out more about how the college can support you or someone you know in their caring role, please contact our Student Services team at firstname.lastname@example.org.

 For more details about being a carer at college, please click here.

 *For more information on this, please visit the Carers Trust website.
 Abingdon and Witney College is not responsible for the content of external sites.

 Looked After Children and Care Leavers

-Amy Beasley, Lead Adviser, oversees the college’s provision for Looked After Children and Care Leavers.
+Find out more about the College’s provision for Looked After Children and Care Leavers here.